 - Options that depend on the user’s preferences, like music, sound effects, or color themes.

 Commands that are part of the typical app workflow (for example, changing the brush size in an art app) shouldn't be in the Settings pane.
-Instead, put commonly used commands on the top or bottom app bar.
-To learn more about command placement, see Command patterns.
-Guidelines for app bars provides recommendations for app bar use.
+To learn more about command placement, see Command design basics.

 - Create entry points for all of your app settings in the Settings pane.